 Storage is always at a premium in a small space, but nowhere is that more true than in the bathroom.
 There are so many little odds and ends — makeup, razors, hairbrushes, toilet paper — that you just have to have, but where in the world do you put all that stuff?
 If the clutter in your bathroom is getting a little out of control, it might be time to check out these 10 ways to squeeze a little extra storage out of a small bathroom.

 1. Add a shelf above the sink for easy access to the things you use every day.
-Image from House Beautiful.
+Try a glass version like this one in a bathroom from House Beautiful to keep things light and airy (plus, it won't get ruined by water).

 2. Don't neglect the space above your toilet.
-This is a great spot for a cabinet, some shelves, or maybe just a basket for toiletries or reading materials.
-Image from My Fabuless Life.
+This is a great spot for a cabinet, some shelves, or maybe just a basket for toiletries or reading materials, as seen on My Fabuless Life.

 4. No space for a towel rack?
-Hang them on the back of the door.
-Image from Bob Vila.
+Hang them on the back of the door, either with a rack specifically made for the door, or by creating your own set up, like this one here from Bob Vila.

 5. Mount a shelf above the door, like Hilary from My So-Called Home.